 - Weight83kg (13st 1lbs)

-Though born in London, Phil Blake enjoyed a long rugby league career in Australia before moving into coaching in both codes.
+Though born in London, Phil Blake enjoyed a long rugby league career in Australia before coaching in both codes.

-Blake stayed in the game as a coach and moved to union in 2006 with Southern Districts.
-He became head coach at Manly a year later and then worked as defence and skills coach to the Wallabies under Robbie Deans.
+Blake stayed in the game as a coach before moving into rugby union in 2006 with Southern Districts.
+He became head coach at Manly a year later and then worked as defence and skills coach with the Wallabies under Robbie Deans.

-Spells with Western Force and as head coach at Manly followed before moving to Premiership Rugby with Leicester Tigers and then Wasps.
-He returned to Tigers at new year 2019, working with head coach Geordan Murphy.
+Spells with Western Force and as head coach at Manly followed before moving to Premiership Rugby as defence coach with Leicester Tigers and then Wasps.
+He returned to Tigers in January 2019, working with new head coach Geordan Murphy.